The way we’ve built our society, summer is our reward.

 If you’ve ever been at Dollywood and thought, “It’s been a long, hot day.
 You know what I need?
 I need to DANCE!” then Sweet Summer Nights has the event for you.

-Dollywood has brought in a DJ and “energetic” dancers, which is significantly better than lethargic dancers, I suppose, to form a dance party on the streets of Wildwood Grove, immediately preceding the drone show.
+Dollywood is once again bringing in a DJ and energetic dancers, which is significantly better than lethargic dancers, I suppose, to form a dance party on the streets of Wildwood Grove, immediately preceding the drone show.

 Good Vibes will be at the Back Porch Theater.
 Guests are treated to a musical journey through the rhythms of classic and contemporary tunes.